 the name or other reference identifying the EDNO Distribution System;

+the MPAN Count;

-a list of the MPANs covered by the invoice;
+a list of MPANs covered by the invoice;

 the month(s) of consumption covered by the invoice;

-the Line Loss Factor Class Id (as defined in the MRA) for each MPAN covered by the invoice;
+the Line Loss Factor Class Id (as defined in the MRA) for each MPAN;

 the fixed charge units (in days) for each MPAN covered by the invoice;

 the DNO Party’s unit rate 1 (red) units (in kWh) for each MPAN covered by the invoice;

 the DNO Party’s unit rate 2 (amber) units (in kWh) for each MPAN covered by the invoice;

 the DNO Party’s unit rate 1 (black) units (in kWh) for each MPAN covered by the invoice;

 the DNO Party’s unit rate 2 (yellow) units (in kWh) for each MPAN covered by the invoice;

-the DNO Party’s unit rate 3 (green) units (in kWh) for each MPAN covered by the invoice;
+the DNO Party’s unit rate 3 (green) units (in kWh) for each MPAN covered by the invoice

-the chargeable agreed capacity (in kVA) for each MPAN covered by the invoice;
+the chargeable agreed capacity (in kVa) for each MPAN covered by the invoice

-the chargeable excess capacity (in kVA) for each MPAN covered by the invoice; and
+the chargeable excess capacity (in kVa) for each MPAN covered by the invoice

-the chargeable reactive power units (in kVArh) for each MPAN covered by the invoice.
+(q) the chargable reactive power units (in kVArh) for each MPAN covered by the invoice

-The report referred to in Paragraph 3.3 shall be provided in Excel 2003 format with each data item in a separate column.
+The report referred to in Paragraph 3.3 shall be provided in Excel 2003 format using the template within appendix A of Schedule 19 with each data item in a separate column.
+Where any data item was not present or had a value of zero in the invoice raised, the report shall show zero for that data item.
 Where there are no half-hourly-settled Connectees, the EDNO shall submit a nil return.

 MPAN REPORT